Long-Term Care Legislative Updates

 California

 The California Department of Insurance (CD) Long-Term Care Task Force held their 24th and final meeting December 18, 2023, where they adopted the final Actuarial Report.
-This report will be sent to the Governor, Legislature and Commissioner of Insurance by January 1, 2024.
+This report will be sent to the Governer, Legislature and Commissioner of Insurance by January 1, 2024.
 A full list of the materials for this meeting can be found here.
 Any further meetings will require additional funding.

 Additional Resources